 Missing values were singly imputed using the fully conditional specification approach with SAS PROC MI (SAS Institute, 2015).
 The imputation models used the default discriminant functions for classification variables and the predictor variables included all 12 weighting variables and the sample design variables (i.e., strata and cluster).
-Imputation rates ranged from 0.1% to 1.6%.
+Imputation rates ranged from 0.13% to 1.62% of survey respondents.